JonMercer/lineupproject/product-planning/FURPS+.md

   **BASIC**

-  -Count Up- When a patient signs in, the button up is pressed and total number goes up
+  -Count Up- When a patient has been viewed, the button up is pressed and the clinic has seen 1

-  -Count Down- When a patient leaves after seeing the doctor, or misses their spot the total number goes down
+  -Count Down- Pressed up to call 50,51,52 no one stands, when 51 walks back in after 53 has been called, the clerk must bring.

+  -Print button- Counts

+  -Timestamp-

   -Reset- To reset the machine after update or at the end of the day.
 Also resets total number.

-  -Count Down Trigger- When down button is pressed, the next patient will be called & displayed on screen

   -Update- Updates the newest version of the software to the machine